The California Divorce Process

 - Once either the trial is complete or all parties involved signed the Marital

-Settlement Agreement, one of the attorneys involved will need to put together
+Settlement Agreement, one of the Attorney involved will need to put together

 a Judgment of Dissolution of Marriage that will then be filed.
 Each spouse’s